DWTechs/Passken.js/README.md

  * @param {string} token - The JWT token to verify.
  * @param {string[]} b64Keys - An array of base64-encoded secrets used for verification.
  * @param {boolean} ignoreExpiration - Optional flag to ignore the expiration time of the token.
 Defaults to false.
- * @returns {string} The decoded payload of the JWT token as a string.
+ * @returns {Payload} The decoded payload of the JWT token as a string.
  * @throws Will throw an error if the token does not have 3 segments.
  * @throws Will throw an error if the token does not have a header, payload, and signature.
  * @throws Will throw an error if `b64Keys` is not an array.